paulovenones/gitrepos/README.md

 ## 📢 About

-**GitRepos** is an React project that add and list repositories from github, it's informations and issues.
+**GitRepos** is a React project that add and list repositories from github, it's informations and issues.

 ## ⚡ Tools